monijesuj/Road-sign-classification-on-keras/README.md

 ### Evaluation

-After training, the models can be evaluated using the test datasets.
-The scripts print metrics including accuracy and loss after evaluation.
-Look inside the training scripts and notebook cells for evaluation commands.
+After training, evaluate your model using the test datasets.
+The scripts print metrics such as accuracy and loss after evaluation.
+Refer to the training scripts and notebook cells for evaluation commands.

 ### Model Conversion

-For model conversion, such as converting to TensorFlow Lite:
-- Use [`trainv5.py`](trainv5.py) for training and conversion to `.h5` or `.tflite` as required.
-- Legacy conversion code exists in [`modelchange.py`](modelchange.py) for frozen graph conversion (TensorFlow v1).
-Remove this if you rely solely on TensorFlow v2 workflows.
+For model conversion (e.g., converting to TensorFlow Lite), use [`trainv5.py`](src/trainv5.py).
+Legacy conversion code exists in [`modelchange.py`](src/modelchange.py) for frozen graph conversion (TensorFlow v1) - remove this if you rely solely on TensorFlow v2 workflows.

 ### Inference

-For inference, use [`ann.py`](ann.py) which processes a single image using the trained model, predicts the road sign, and then triggers motor control logic accordingly.
+For inference, use [`ann.py`](src/ann.py) which processes a single image using the trained model, predicts the road sign, and then triggers motor control logic accordingly.

 ## Technical Details

 - **Neural Network Architecture:**
   The project uses Convolutional Neural Networks (CNNs) for feature extraction and classification.
-Architectures explored include variations of MobileNet and custom CNNs.
-See [`BotProject.ipynb`](notebooks/BotProject.ipynb) for design iterations and experiments.
+Architectures include variations of MobileNet and custom CNNs.
+See [`BotProject.ipynb`](notebooks/BotProject.ipynb) for detailed design iterations and experiments.

 - **Data Augmentation:**
-  Data augmentation is applied in scripts such as [`trainv5.py`](trainv5.py) to improve model generalization with techniques including shear, zoom, and horizontal flipping.
+  Data augmentation is used in scripts (like [`trainv5.py`](src/trainv5.py)) with techniques such as shear, zoom, and horizontal flipping to improve generalization.

 - **Callbacks and Early Stopping:**
-  During training, callbacks like early stopping are used to avoid overfitting by monitoring validation loss.
+  Early stopping is employed during training to avoid overfitting by monitoring validation loss.

 - **Visualization:**
-  Matplotlib and Seaborn are used to visualize training progress (accuracy, loss curves) and data distributions.
+  Training progress (accuracy and loss curves) and data distributions are visualized using Matplotlib and Seaborn.

 ## Future Improvements

 - Consolidate training scripts into a single configurable module.
-- Update legacy TensorFlow v1 conversion code if moving entirely to TensorFlow v2.
+- Update or remove legacy TensorFlow v1 conversion code.
 - Enhance data preprocessing routines and add logging.
 - Add unit tests to improve code reliability.

 ## Contact

 For further questions or discussions, please contact the project maintainer or open an issue on GitHub.